deziele-ordones/desafiointelie/README.md

 Here is an autossh command that you can recognize. autossh -N -i /home/blueuser/.ssh/id_rsa -R 2222: localhost: 22 greenuser@192.168.0.3

 Now when your tunnel goes down, it will automatically try to reconnect and keep trying until it succeeds.
-To make it persistent during a reboot, add the ssh command as a cron job.
+To make it persistent during a reboot, add the ssh command as a cron job..